-Donated umbilical cord blood can be used to treat people with life-threatening diseases, including leukemia, other types of cancer, and immune and genetic disorders.
-Cord blood transplantation is often an effective alternative for people in need of bone marrow transplantation who cannot find a suitable tissue-matched donor, either within their own family or from unrelated donors on bone marrow registries.
+Donated umbilical cord blood is a possible treatment for people with certain life-threatening diseases and cancers.
+This includes leukemia, other types of cancer, and immune and genetic disorders.
+It is often an effective alternative to bone marrow transplantation for people without a tissue-matched donor.

 The importance of umbilical cord blood

 The growth of a fetus while in the mother's womb requires nourishment and oxygen.
-These essential substances pass from the mother's blood to the fetus' blood through the placenta (a temporary organ that connects the mother and fetus) and are carried to the developing infant through the umbilical cord.
+These essential substances pass from the mother's blood to the fetus' blood through the placenta.
+The placenta is a temporary organ that connects the mother and fetus.
+These essential substances travel from the mother to the developing infant through the umbilical cord.
 The blood found within the umbilical cord is the baby's, not the mother's.
-Typically, after a baby is born, the umbilical cord is cut and thrown away, along with the placenta and several cupfuls of blood that may still be in the cord.
-However, researchers have discovered that umbilical cord blood is rich in hematopoietic stem cells, the immature blood-forming cells also found in blood and bone marrow.
-These stem cells have the ability to differentiate (change) into red blood cells (cells that carry oxygen to all parts of the body), white blood cells (cells that help the body fight infections and diseases), or platelets (cells that help blood clot and prevent bleeding).
+Typically, the umbilical cord, placenta, and any blood still in the cord are thrown away.
+Researchers have discovered that umbilical cord blood is rich in hematopoietic stem cells.
+Hematopoietic stem cells are the immature blood-forming cells also found in blood and bone marrow.
+Bone marrow is a spongy, fatty tissue inside larger bones.
+Hematopoietic stem cells can differentiate or change into red blood cells, white blood cells, and platelets.
+Red blood cells carry oxygen to all parts of the body.
+White blood cells help the body fight infections and diseases.
+Platelets help blood clot and prevent bleeding.

-Bone marrow transplantation is a medical procedure in which diseased marrow (a spongy, fatty tissue inside larger bones) is replaced by healthier bone marrow from the patient or from a volunteer donor.
+A bone marrow transplantation replaces diseased marrow with healthy bone marrow from the patient or from a volunteer donor.
 Cord blood transplants may have several advantages over other types of bone marrow transplants.
-Cord blood is stored and readily available for patients who need a life-saving transplant as soon as possible; bone marrow donation, on the other hand, can take some time, and patients must wait for the donor to have the bone marrow harvested or blood stem cells collected.
-Clinical studies also suggest that patients receiving a cord blood transplant are less likely to have significant side effects.
+Previously stored cord blood is easily available for patients who need a life-saving transplant.
+Bone marrow donation can take some time.
+Patients must wait for the donor to have the bone marrow harvested or blood stem cells collected.
+Research suggests that patients receiving a cord blood transplant are less likely to have significant side effects.

 Who can donate umbilical cord blood

-The following are some general guidelines for cord blood donation, recommended by the National Marrow Donor Program (NMDP, a nonprofit organization that has a nationwide bone marrow and cord blood registry).
-These guidelines are intended to determine donor eligibility and to protect the health and welfare of the person receiving the cord blood.
+The National Marrow Donor Program (NMDP) recommends the following guidelines for cord blood donation.
+The NMDP is a nonprofit organization that has a nationwide bone marrow and cord blood registry.
+These guidelines determine who can donate and protect the health and safety of the person receiving the cord blood.
 Contact the cord blood bank that you choose to use for specific eligibility requirements.